 Crowdfunding websites: Crowdfunding is a great way to quickly raise funds for your business.
 You essentially get funded by many different anonymous people in return for equity.
 While GoFundMe and Kickstarter are great for product-based startups, most new startups go through seed-based crowdfunding rounds on websites like:

 Loans: You always have the option to take out loans and microloans.
 Small businesses can use SBA loans to get some quick capital, and there are a wide variety of unique loan options for startups.
 For example, solutions like Pipe give you up-front capital in return for recurring revenue (which may be ideal for some SaaS companies looking for hands-off funding).
 You can find loan options at your bank or through a variety of different websites.

 In addition to these funding options, there are many resources for startups that aren’t related to capital.
 Startup events, networking websites, forums, social media, and a wide variety of websites exist to help founders connect to other founders and business leaders.
 Growing a successful business takes more than money.
 You should always look to build connections and gain insights from industry leaders along the way.

-DigitalOcean provides founders a variety of resources through Hatch, our global startup program.
+Visit The Wave, our resource hub for startups, to learn more about pre-seed funding and other stages of startup funding (Series A, Series B, Series C).
+DigitalOcean also provides founders a variety of resources through Hatch, our global startup program.
 Sign up to learn how we can help you build and grow your startup through intelligent infrastructure solutions.